In this article, learn about the following Eargo 5 + 6 Charger FAQs:

 What is the Average Life Expectancy of Hearing Aids?

 Can I Leave Eargo Charging in All the Time?

 Charging Your Eargos

-With consistent unplugged use, your Eargo Charger battery will need to be recharged about every 3 days.
+With consistent unplugged use, a fully charged Eargo charger lasts about 2 days.
 It takes about 4 hours to recharge the Charger and Eargo devices.
 Your Charger continues to charge the devices inside, even when unplugged from the wall.

 Your Eargo Hearing Device batteries will last about 16 hours per full charge.
 They use inductive charging, and it takes about 2.5 hours to fully charge from a depleted state.
 We recommend charging overnight.
 Please don’t store your Eargo system in the bathroom, or anywhere else that moisture levels are high.